Top five best cheap headphones for 2020

 You'll want to steer well clear of these headphones.
 They're actually meant for use in the home, so you can listen to your hi-fi or TV late at night without disturbing others.
 Unfortunately though, you're the one that will end up being disturbed if you buy these headphones.
 The sound is rotten - a distracting hiss swamps everything you listen to.

 These budget over-ear wireless Bluetooth headphones are a shining example of ‘too good to be true’.
 At a rock-bottom price, they’re barely more expensive that some of the cheapest in-ear wired headphones.
 They seem to have all the useful features, including a mic and controls to answer and control calls, as well as volume and music controls, and the earcups swivel flat for easy storage.
 However, sound quality is appalling.
-Bass is boomy, but also thick and dull; sound is muffled and dull, lacking articulation and excitement, and highs are tinny and harsh.
+Bass is boomy, but also thick and dull; sound is muffled and lifeless, lacking articulation and excitement, and highs are tinny and harsh.

 Cheap and cheerful